Greece Moments Greece Moments

 Always follow the arrows

-If you don’t wade through the tunnel, you can also reach the reservoir of the Seven Springs above ground by crossing the road about 50 m before the entrance to the car park and taking the inconspicuous trail over a small hill.
-Be careful when descending to the reservoir, the dirt path is steep and slippery.
+If you prefer not to wade through the tunnel, you can also reach the reservoir above ground.
+Cross the road about 50 m before the car park entrance and take the inconspicuous trail over a small hill.
+Take care on the way down to the reservoir, as the dirt path is steep and slippery.

 Wassermühle Sieben Quellen Rhodos Wanderung